TheMiningKing/website-nov-2017/blog/source/_posts/Buying-and-Selling-Currency-with-Ethereum.md

 No matter what kind of wallet you're using, you're basically doing the same as what follows.
 Sending money from your wallet's address to a destination address (QuadrigaCX's wallet address, in this case).
 It's up to you to find a wallet you're comfortable with and use it correctly.

 I'm going to do the whole wallet thing the crazy computer programmer way.
 That is, on the Ubuntu 16.04 commandline with the [geth](https://github.com/ethereum/go-ethereum) Javascript console.
+Steps adapted from [here](http://blog.bradlucas.com/posts/2017-08-17-send-eth-from-geth-console/).

 I'm using a machine running an Ethereum node, so I want to attach to an existing `geth` process: